flyteorg/flytectl/docs/source/gen/flytectl_create_project.rst

 flytectl create project
 -----------------------

-Creates project resources
+Creates project resources.

 Synopsis
 ~~~~~~~~

-Creates projects:
+Creates a project given the name and id of the resource.

 ::

  flytectl create project --name flytesnacks --id flytesnacks --description "flytesnacks description"  --labels app=flyte

 .. note::
-   The term project/projects can be used interchangeably in these commands.
+   The terms project/projects are interchangeable in these commands.

-Creates a project by definition file:
+Create a project by definition file.

 ::